Please complete this short form to get in touch with a member of our team and we will get back to you as soon as we can.

 Arden & GEM has developed a risk stratification tool, based on a unique set of algorithms, to help organisations predict behaviours such as unplanned admissions, and intervene earlier to improve patient care and reduce the burden on emergency services.

 Our risk stratification solution enables you to deliver against national directives as well as responding to local needs.
-From enhanced frailty identification and proactive care, through to better management of specific cohorts at a practice, CCG and STP level, risk stratification provides the information and analysis required to improve population health.
+From enhanced frailty identification and proactive care, through to better management of specific cohorts at a practice, place and system level, risk stratification provides the information and analysis required to improve population health.